OffchainLabs/arbitrum-classic/docs/Rollup_basics.md

 This deters dishonesty, and it ensures that any one honest party can force correct behavior, even if everyone else is dishonest.
 That's what makes ArbChains trustless.

+For more information on how validators advance a chain and resolve disputes, see [Progress and Dispute Resolution](Dispute_Resolution.md)

 ### Who will validate your ArbChain?

 At this point, you might be wondering who will be validators of your ArbChain.